zachallaun/blaggregator/README.md

 You can administer your app through the [handy-dandy admin interface](http://localhost:8000/admin).
 You can be logged in as the admin or as your user account, but not both at the same time.

 This installation can be a bit fiddly but once it's set up, it's smooth sailing.

+### Celery handles asychronous tasks

+So that the user has the snappiest browser experience possible, use Celery tasks for anything that you can do in the background.

+Remember: first start your Redis server with `redis-server`, then start your development celery daemon `celery -A blaggregator worker -l info`.
+And when you're adding your tasks, make sure to `from home.tasks import taskname`.